grimmer0125/d4c-queue/README.md

   'asyncFun_arg2'
 );
 /**
- * in place 2, another event in event loop.
+ * in another execution of event loop.
 Either async or
  * sync function is ok.
 E.g., pass a sync function,
  * it will wait for asyncFun's finishing, then use await to get
  * the new wrapped async function's result.